Recipe for Greek Chicken Souvlaki

 Welcome to Thanksgiving week!
 Have you started prepping for the big feast?
 Or are you not quite sure yet what you’re going to make this year?
 Over the next few days, we’ll be featuring some wonderful recipes from our chefs to give you a bit of inspiration, both on our blog and our social media sites.

 Some will be traditional with the usual ingredients, like gravy, pumpkin, and more.
-Others will be a bit more out of the box — like this recipe from Chef Sidney of our popular Loire Valley cooking vacation.
-Not only does Chef Sidney live and work in France, but he grew up in the plains of Zululand in South Africa; that's one reason he's planned some great escapes to South Africa, specifically Cape Town and Namibia, for 2015 (check out the Africa safari and cooking vacation itinerary here).
+Others will be a bit more out of the box — like this recipe from Chef Sidney, who for many years taught our culinary travelers and who grew up in the plains of Zululand in South Africa.

 His childhood in Africa is the inspiration behind this lamb soasties recipe, a classic Cape Malay dish that’s often made over the barbecue and served with rotis and fruit chutney.
 Here in the States for Thanksgiving, it can also work wonderfully as an appetizer, one that’s sure to please your guests, family, and friends.